Radically Honest Blog

 • Auto-assignment of tickets to the support team leader; Bug-fix

-• Verify the capacity for the support group to give remarks on tickets
+• Verify the capacity of the support group to give remarks on tickets

 • Change ticket status builds